Close Menu

 Mid-cap companies strike a balance between the stability of large caps and the growth potential of small caps.
 With market caps between $2 billion and $10 billion, these firms are often past the startup phase and in a growth or growth stage.
 They may be carving out significant market share or innovating within established industries.

 Mid-caps can offer attractive returns if they successfully scale, and they typically experience less volatility than small-cap stocks.
-For investors seeking a blend of growth and moderate risk, mid-cap stocks are often a key consideration when aiming to outperform large-cap benchmarks while avoiding the highest volatility.
+For investors seeking a blend of growth and moderate risk, mid-cap stocks are often a key consideration for outperforming large-cap benchmarks while avoiding the highest volatility.

 Small-Cap Companies: $250 Million to $2 Billion